HmbleCreator/Vastu-Netra-AI/README.md

 ---

 ## License
-MIT License.
+APACHE 2.0 License.
 Built with love for Vastu Shastra & AI.